 Peru has come a long way in terms of dietary needs.
 Traditionally, Andean dinners consist of potatoes, starch and meat.
-However, on our tours we are very accommodating of most dietary requirements such as vegetarian, vegan and common allergies such as lactose intolerance.
+However, on our tours, we are very accommodating of most dietary requirements such as vegetarian, and vegan and common allergies such as lactose intolerance.

 Please speak to us well in advance if you have any strict dietary requirements that we need to prepare for.

 Peru is a predominantly catholic and conservative country with few legal protections for the LGBTQ+ community.
 However, Lima has a robust queer community, and you won’t feel out of place in the city.
 Meanwhile, most of the rural destinations on our itinerary are popular among international travellers who likely won’t make a fuss over a group of men travelling together.
 That said, holding hands and public displays of affection may garner unwanted attention or uncomfortable stares.

 Will we connect with Peru’s LGBTQ+ scene?